opencelium/opencelium/docs/services/db2api.rst

 |image2|

 .. note::
-        Use a rest client tool, to execute the api request to determine, to see how the response will be look like.
+        Use a rest client tool to execute the api request.
+Thus you determine and see how the response will be look like.

 |image3|

-Please read more about the search options here  here https://github.com/opencelium/db2api#user-content-usage
+Please read more about the search options here https://github.com/opencelium/db2api#user-content-usage

 Supported Databases
 """""""""""""""""